The Pain Research Centre (PaRC)

 Academic Headache Fellow

-Dr Ria Bhola
+Ria Bhola

 Ria is Academic Headache Fellow.
 She received her RN qualification from Kings College, London and MSc Nursing and IP qualifications at City University, London.
 Her clinical and research work is focused on improving outcomes for people with headache disorders.
 Her contributions include work with NICE on guideline development and treatment appraisals, the Migraine Trust and international colleagues.